M.P.G.: Production

-Norman Whitfield provided the compositions "Too Busy Thinking About My Baby" (originally recorded by labelmates The Temptations), "That's The Way Love Is" (originally recorded by The Isley Brothers) and a cover of Gladys Knight and the Pips' "The End of Our Road".
-The singles "Too Busy Thinking About My Baby", the longest-running #1 hit on the R&B charts in 1969 and a #4 Pop hit, and "That's The Way Love Is" (#2 and #7 on the soul and pop charts, respectively) became consecutive million-sellers.
-These records were among Whitfield's many psychedelic soul productions of the time, and recalled the arrangement of Gaye's #1 hit "I Heard It Through the Grapevine".
+Norman Whitfield provided the compositions "Too Busy Thinking About My Baby" (originally recorded by labelmates the Temptations), "That's The Way Love Is" (originally recorded by the Isley Brothers) and a cover of Gladys Knight & the Pips' "The End of Our Road".
+The singles "Too Busy Thinking About My Baby", the longest-running No. 1 hit on the R&B charts in 1969 and a No. 4 Pop hit, and "That's The Way Love Is" (No. 2 and No. 7 on the soul and pop charts, respectively) became consecutive million-sellers.
+These records were among Whitfield's many psychedelic soul productions of the time, and recalled the arrangement of Gaye's No. 1 hit "I Heard It Through the Grapevine".

 Release and reception

-Released on April 30, 1969, the album became Gaye's first solo album to reach the Top 40 on the Billboard Pop Albums chart, peaking at #33, and also became his first #1 album on the Top Soul Albums chart.
+Released on April 30, 1969, the album became Gaye's first solo album to reach the Top 40 on the Billboard Pop Albums chart, peaking at No. 33, and also became his first No. 1 album on the Top Soul Albums chart.

 The album was moderately received on release, and remains overlooked, though Ron Wynn in a retrospective review for AllMusic, felt the album contains "some outstanding songs".
-In a contemporary review (23 August 1969), Jack Egan in Rolling Stone felt that Gaye did not "aim for spectacular effects", but that the album "treats the listener to the same infectious music and subtly varied singing" of Gaye's previous successful singles.
+In a contemporary review, Jack Egan in Rolling Stone felt that Gaye did not "aim for spectacular effects", but that the album "treats the listener to the same infectious music and subtly varied singing" of Gaye's previous successful singles.